kareandersen/homebrew-toslibc/README.md

-# toslibc Homebrew Tap
+# TOS/libc Homebrew Tap

 ![Build status](https://github.com/kareandersen/homebrew-toslibc/actions/workflows/build.yml/badge.svg)

-> This Homebrew formula packages the excellent [toslibc](https://github.com/frno7/toslibc) project by **Fredrik Noring** — a modern C standard library tailored for Atari TOS development.
+> This Homebrew formula packages the excellent [TOS/libc](https://github.com/frno7/toslibc) project by **Fredrik Noring** — a modern C standard library tailored for Atari TOS development.
 All credit for the library and the tools goes to [Fredrik](https://github.com/frno7).
 This tap simply makes it easier to install and use on macOS via Homebrew.

 ## Installation